-Within these avenues, they may pursue grounds for divorce, depending on the situation.
+Within these separate actions, there are different underlying grounds for each action depending on the situation.
 Each ground for divorce has specific requirements and different results.
 Of course, every case is different, but no matter which grounds a person seeks, they must file with the court and receive a judgment to end the marriage legally.
 There may also be separate proceedings if the union included children, both biological and adopted.
-Property division also requires separate proceedings.
+Property division may also occur in these separate proceedings.

-The term “irreconcilable differences” relates to ending a marriage in no-fault states or when neither party is at fault for the dissolution of the marriage.
+The term “irreconcilable differences” relates to ending a marriage in no-fault states or when the court will not consider whether either party is at fault for the dissolution of the marriage.
 One or both spouses can use this as the reason for wanting a divorce.
 The court generally accepts this as a legitimate reason for ending the marriage.

 Permanent Legal Incapacity

 Another legitimate ground for divorce is permanent legal incapacity.
 To successfully establish this ground, the petitioning spouse must prove the condition of the other spouse, typically in the form of testimony by a medical or psychiatric professional.
 The individual with the incapacity must also be incapacitated at the time the other spouse files the petition for the dissolution of marriage.

 In California, there are specific requirements for getting an annulment to void a marriage.
 They include but are not limited to the following:

 - One party was not of sound mind when they entered the union

 - The filing spouse was under 18 years old